 Go to Configuration > Slave Settings > RAM Overcommit

-And set your required memory limit.
+And set your required memory limit in MB.

 - Memory overcommit depends upon the existing VPS utilization and free memory available in the server.
 We recommend to set the memory limit with respect to the memory utilized by all the VPS available (or will be created) in the server.